SciML/Surrogates.jl/docs/src/parallel.md

   - "Kriging Believer Lower Bound (KrigingBelieverLowerBound)":

       + The virtual point is assigned 3$\sigma$ below the temporary surrogate's mean at that point.

+A gradient-enhanced surrogate such as `GEK` or `GEKPLS` needs a gradient alongside every response, so a virtual point carries one too: the model's own slope at that point is used, meaning the virtual observation misstates only the response and asserts nothing about the slope the model does not already believe.

 In general, MinimumConstantLiar and KrigingBelieverLowerBound tend to favor exploitation, while MaximumConstantLiar and KrigingBelieverUpperBound tend to favor exploration.
 MeanConstantLiar and KrigingBeliever tend to be compromises between the two.